iosClassForBeginner/reminder_en/README.md

         content.categoryIdentifier = "Reminder"

-        // We are setting up some criterias to match with for triggering the notification.
+        // We are setting up some criteria's to match with for triggering the notification.
         // Things you can look for include but not limited to year, month, day, hour, minute, second, nanosecond, weekday, weekOfMonth, weekOfYear, yearForWeekOfYear var dateComponents = DateComponents()
         dateComponents.hour = hour